 Detailed study of the main algorithmic techniques of computer science (e.g., sorting and searching) and analysis of the operating characteristics and complexity of selected algorithms.

 4325 Computer Network Architecture (3-3-0)

 Prerequisite: CS 3402.

 Architectures and operating systems of distributed networks including data communication, local networks, public networks and design alternatives.
+This course may be used to fulfill the writing application curse requirement with additional prerequisites including CS 4294 and department approval.

 4328 Parallel Computing (3-3-0)

+Prerequisite: CS 3304.